 To clearly understand what you are getting into, you need to read your card’s fine print.

-The fine print contains crucial information on the interests rates, disclosure, and conditions of usage.
+The fine print contains crucial information on the interest rates, disclosure, and conditions of usage.
 Unfortunately, apart from information in the Schumer box, other terminologies may be hard to decipher.

 The best course of action is to seek unbiased expert help.
 Find someone or a company with in-depth knowledge on credit cards and let them take you through the fine print, explaining one industry jargon after the other.